codemonauts/docker-mysql/README.md

 ```
 docker-compose exec db import databasedump.sql.gz
 ```
-The dump can either be plain sql, or compressed with either gzip or zstd
+The dump can either be plain sql, or an compressed sql file (supported extensions are sql.gz, sql.zst and zip)

 ## Export
 This will dump the database defined by '$MYSQL_DATABASE' into a gzipped file.